 - Stepford Smiler: Her personality resembles that of a passive-aggressive newscaster.
 It's about as genuine as a three-dollar bill.

 - Surveillance as the Plot Demands: Can take any character that appears on TV as her avatar.
 Shadow eventually stops watching TV because he feels (rightfully) that he's being watched.

 - The Vamp: She tries to seduce Shadow onto the side of the New Gods various times throughout the story.
 It's so blatant and done so vulgarly that it mostly just annoys him.

 - Avenging the Villain: Mr. Town is not happy about his buddies getting killed, but leaves Shadow alone because Mr. World says so.

-- Flat Earth Atheist: Mr. Town thinks all the gods are just mutants with mind control powers.
+- Flat-Earth Atheist: Mr. Town thinks all the gods are just mutants with mind control powers.

 - The Men in Black: What they seem to be the archetype of.

 - Mook Lieutenant: Mr. Town seems to be the highest-ranking member, answering directly to Mr. World.

 - Mooks: They work for Mr. World and the New Gods.